asztal/eos/README.md

 When writing binary columns, simply fill `parameter.buffer` with the data to send before calling `putData` (e.g. by calling `fs.read` and passing it the buffer).

-*Known limitation*: due to issue #1 it is currently not possible to send only part of the parameter's buffer on the final `putData` call.
+*Known limitation*: due to [issue #3](//github.com/lee-houghton/eos/issues/3) it is currently not possible to send only part of the parameter's buffer on the final `putData` call.

 *TODO*: Figure out the precise semantics when **SQLPutData** returns `SQL_NEED_DATA` and when it doesn't, and if it's OK to send more data even if the server doesn't ask for it (I think it's OK).